Fees for Therapeutic Services

 Focusing on finding only someone who takes your insurance might not be worth sacrificing your opportunity for expert care, connection, and growth.
 Learn More About Insurance…

 Spark Center prioritizes your privacy and strives to keep the payment process simple.
-Like most private practices, we do not accept insurance payments directly, but we can provide documentation for you to submit to your insurance carrier for out-of-network reimbursement.
+Like most private practices, we accept only a few in-network insurance payments directly (see above), but we can provide documentation for you to submit to your insurance carrier for out-of-network reimbursement.
 Most clients receive between 50-80% of the allowable cost of their sessions after their deductible is met.

 Please contact your insurance carrier as soon as possible BEFORE your first appointment to determine your coverage for mental health services: